DylnHnlyOIY/Engineering-Portfolio/README.md

 </details>

 ### Description
-The purpose of this project was to construct a flex sensor operated Robotic Arm that could replicate an individual's hand motion.
-The user could wear a glove with the flex sensors connected, and the robotic arm would perform the same functions as the user.
-The concept was that when fully developed, it could be utilized for a variety of jobs like prosthetic use, long-distance surgery, handling dangerous chemicals, and so on.
+The purpose of this project was to construct a flex-sensor-operated robotic arm that could replicate an individual's hand motion.
+The user could wear a glove with the flex sensors connected and the robotic arm would perform the same functions as the user.
+The concept, when fully developed, could be utilized for a variety of jobs including prosthetic use, long-distance surgery, handling dangerous chemicals, and so on.

 ### Links
 - [Original Github Link](https://github.com/DylnH/Robotic-Hand)